-The effect of climate change on habitat suitability for African Elephants is also unclear.
-One study predicted only small effects, with a slight improvement in climatic suitability in southern and eastern Africa, and a reduction in western Africa and northern portions of central Africa (Zacarias & Loyola 2018).
-However, another study predicted a 40% temperature-driven habitat loss in an area in southeast Africa (Mpakairi et al. 2020).
+The effect of climate change on habitat suitability for African Elephants is less clear.
+One study predicted only small effects, with a slight improvement in climatic suitability in southern and eastern Africa and reduction in western Africa and northern portions of central Africa (Zacarias & Loyola 2018).
+Another study predicted a 40% temperature-driven habitat loss in an area in southeast Africa (Mpakairi et al. 2020).

-More generally, where habitat is lost due to climate change, interactions between migratory terrestrial mammals, humans and livestock are likely to increase, which will increase the likelihood of disease spillover between them (e.g. great apes: Patz et al. 2000; Wild Dog: Rabaiotti et al. 2021).
+More generally, where habitat is lost due to climate change, interactions between mammals, humans and livestock are likely to increase which increases diseases in migratory mammals (e.g. Great Apes: Patz et al. 2000; Wild Dog: Rabaiotti et al. 2021).

-Polewards range shifts have been observed and predicted.
-However, the ability of terrestrial mammals to shift their ranges in response to climate change is often unknown and may be restricted by a lack of suitable habitat in areas with a suitable climate, or by barriers that prevent range shifts (medium confidence).
+Pole-wards range shifts have been observed and predicted.
+However, the ability of terrestrial mammals to shift their ranges in response to climate change is often unknown and may be restricted by lack of suitable habitat within areas of suitable climate and barriers that prevent range shifts (MEDIUM CONFIDENCE)

-Some species have already shifted their ranges polewards or to increasing altitudes (Bai et al. 2022), while polewards range shifts are predicted for others (e.g. Chimpanzees: Wessling et al. 2020; Asian Elephants: Kitratporn & Takeuchi 2022).
-However, the ability of species to shift their ranges in response to climate change is often unknown; for example, the Gobi Bear's plant food species are predicted to shift range, but the ability of Gobi Bears to follow that shift is unknown (Qin et al. 2020).
-Any range shifts are likely to increase human-wildlife conflicts (Asian Elephants: Kitratporn & Takeuchi 2022) and may be prevented by a lack of corridors or suitable habitat.
-For many migratory terrestrial mammals, maintaining and creating protected areas and corridors is vital for conserving these species under a changing climate (e.g. Bears: Su et al. 2018; Mukherjee et al. 2021; Ashrafzadeh et al. 2022; Dar et al. 2022; Asian Elephant: Li et al. 2019; Leopard: Liang et al. 2022).
+Some species have already shifted their ranges pole-wards or to increasing altitudes (Bai et al. 2022), while pole-wards range shifts are predicted for others (e.g. Chimpanzee: Wessling et al. 2020; Asian Elephants: Kitratporn & Takeuchi 2022).
+However, the ability of species to shift their ranges in response to climate change is often unknown; for example, Gobi Bears plant food species are predicted to shift range, but the ability of Gobi Bears to follow that shift is unknown (Qin et al. 2020).
+Any range shifts are likely to increase Human-wildlife conflicts (Asian Elephants: Kitratporn & Takeuchi 2022) and may be prevented by a lack of corridors or suitable habitat.
+For many migratory terrestrial mammals, maintaining and creating protected areas and corridors between them is vital for conserving these species under a changing climate (e.g. bears: Su et al. 2018; Mukherjee et al. 2021; Ashrafzadeh et al. 2022; Dar et al. 2022; Asian Elephant: Li et al. 2019; Leopard: Liang et al. 2022)

-Some changes in birthing and migration phenology have been seen in migratory mammals, but cues for when to breed may be maladaptive (low confidence).
+Some changes in birthing and migration phenology have been seen in migratory mammals, but cues for when to breed may be maladaptive.
+(LOW CONFIDENCE)